DasenB/DIAL/README.md

 - `send(message)`: Can send messages between nodes that are connected through an edge.
 The arrival time of the message is determined by the edge of the topology.
 - `send_to_self(message, delay)`: Can send messages to instances that are located on the same node.
 The delay until the message is received can be chosen.

+### Simulator and Frontend
+The simulator-object is initialized with some a topology, a set of algorithms and a set of initial messages.
+You can make the simulator execute steps by either calling ``simulator.step_forward()`` from your code or by starting the api-frontend with the simulator (which is the recommended method).

+When the api is started a browser window should be opened with the url ``https://127.0.0.1:10101/index.html``.
+If that is not the case you can open it manually.
+In the frontend you can manipulate the state of the simulation by stepping forward or backward and by changing messages and instance-states.

 ### Minimal Example